JustinLaw-D/JustinLaw-D.github.io/_pages/about.md

 I'm currently a master's student in mathematics at UBC, studying under <a href='https://personal.math.ubc.ca/~ollivier/'>Rachel Ollivier</a> and <a href='https://personal.math.ubc.ca/~cautis/'>Sabin Cautis</a>.
 I work on computing rigid dualizing complexes for various algebras relevant to representation theory, with an eye towards applications to the mod p local Langlands program.

 Outside of work you can find me bouldering, playing DND, having minor heart attacks watching the Leafs come playoff time, or finding new and exciting ways to cook pasta.
-I even cook other things occationally, and sometimes they're good!
+I even cook other things occasionally, and sometimes they're good!

 My CV can be found <a href="/../assets/pdf/cv.pdf" download>here</a>.
 If you are my student, please contact me via <a href="mailto:justin@math.ubc.ca">this email</a>, not the one in my CV.